 - MQ911 Security Overseas Seminar (two days) – required only once in a career

-- FACT (if you haven’t taken FACT within the past 5 years) – FACT is included on the employee-sponsor’s PCS orders and the CA-AEFM should take it at the same time as the sponsor.
+- CT650 Foreign Affairs Counter Threat (FACT) (if you haven’t taken FACT within the past 5 years) – FACT is included on the employee-sponsor’s PCS orders and the CA-AEFM should take it at the same time as the sponsor.

 - Language Training (depending on the position’s language designation) – several weeks to several months.
-Note that CA-AEFMs are eligible for language training only if your spouse is also assigned to language training at FSI.
+Note that CA-AEFMs are eligible for language training only if your spouse is also assigned to language training at FSI or assigned to Washington D.C. over the period of your required language training.

 Training is mandatory and must be attended in full.
 If a position is language-designated, the CA-AEFM must reach the required level.
 CA-AEFMs fill entry level positions in the Consular Section on a full-time basis and therefore must be trained to the same level as any other Consular Officer.
 A current FSI language score, or valid ConGen certification (i.e., having taken ConGen or adjudicated within the past 5 years) may replace some training.